metomi/rose/sphinx/cheat-sheet.rst

 ::

-   # Wait for running / submitted tasks to finish then shutdown the suite:
+   # Wait for running/submitted tasks to finish then shut down the suite:
    cylc stop <name>

-   # Kill all running / submitted tasks then shutdown the suite:
+   # Kill all running/submitted tasks then shut down the suite:
    cylc stop <name> --kill

-   # Shutdown the suite now leaving any running / submitted tasks behind.
+   # Shut down the suite now leaving any running/submitted tasks behind.
-   # If the suite is restarted Cylc will "re-connect" with these jobs
+   # If the suite is restarted Cylc will "re-connect" with these jobs,
    # continuing where it left off:
    cylc stop <name> --now --now

 .. _Restarting Suites:

-Restarting Suites (from stopped)
+Restarting Suites (From Stopped)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Pick up a suite where it left off after a shutdown.
 Cylc will "re-connect" with